What is Your Happiness Default?

 SUNDAY GRATITUDE

-Researchers are discovering that people have a default level of happiness, and no matter what happens in their lives, they tend to fall back to that same level of happiness whether they win the lottery or suffer an accident that leaves them without the use of their legs.
+Scientists are discovering that people have a default level of happiness, and no matter what happens in their lives, they tend to fall back to that same level of happiness whether they win the lottery or suffer an accident that leaves them without the use of their legs.

 "I'm late AGAIN!
 Why can't I be on time EVER?
-I'm so stupid!"
+I'm so STUPID!"

 "Why can't I get my s#!t together like everyone else?
 I'm such a loser."

-"I think that person just gave me the side eye!
+"I think that person just gave me side eye!
 They can see what a neurodivergent weirdo I am; I just don't fit in anywhere."

-What went well this past week?
+So, what went well this past week?
 What or who are you grateful for today?

 #happinessisaskill #adhdlatediagnosis #adhdwomen #adhdsupport #adhdroutines #adhdexecutivefunctionskills #adhdlifecoach #adhdlifecoaching #adhdcoaching #adhdcoachingworks #adhdneuroscience #neuroscience #neuroplasticity #mindfulnesspractice